The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

-Note that if $m(C)$ is not a maximal vertex of $I$, then there is no coordinate $y_{m(C)}$.
-In the final cluster inequality in Theorem \ref{thm:facets}, this reduces to the inequality
+Note that if $m(C)$ is not a maximal node of $I$, then there is no coordinate $y_{m(C)}$.
+In this case, the final cluster inequality in Theorem \ref{thm:facets} reduces to

-in this case.
 Note that we have chosen to write all of our inequalities with all indeterminates on the left side and using all $\leq$ inequalities, as this will facilitate our proof of Theorem \ref{thm:facets}.

 \begin{example} Consider the tree $T$ in Figure \ref{fig:facetexample}.
 Note that the only cluster in $T$ is $\{ c \}$.
 Let $I \subset \Int(T)$ be the order ideal $\{b,c,d,e\}$.
 Then $R_T(I)$ lies in the hyperplane $y_b = y_f$ and has facets: